aspose-zip/Aspose.ZIP-Products/zip/net/extract/tnef/_index.md

 +  Open this file as stream for reading.
 +  Create Object of Archive, using path to archive as constructor parameter.
 +  Using the Archive object, extract its content to destination folder using its ExtractToDirectory method.
-+  Now you will get TNEF file as a zip file in a relevant folder without using any zip, rar or any other compatible program.
++  Now you will get archive content decompressed to destinantion folder.

 {{% /blocks/products/pf/agp/feature-section-col %}}